 The police always, of course, try to call it detention because they know they can ask questions and get answers that might be able to incriminate you.

-But, the bottom line is, one of the main things is did the person feels like they could leave.
+However, the bottom line is that one of the main things is whether the person feels like they could leave.
 And that's based on that person.
-Did they think – based on the circumstances – that they could leave?
+Did they think, based on the circumstances, that they could leave?

 If you feel you couldn't leave a situation, it could be considered an arrest, triggering your Miranda Rights.
-If the arrest was unlawful, the case against you could be dropped, emphasizing the importance of understanding your rights.
+If the arrest was unlawful, the case against you could be dropped, highlighting the urgency of understanding your rights and the potential consequences of an unlawful arrest.

-So, when it comes to arresting versus detention in Los Angeles County, it's crucial to have a competent attorney by your side.
-They can thoroughly examine all the facts and circumstances of your case, guiding you to make the best decisions to safeguard your rights, freedom, and reputation.
+So, when it comes to arrest versus detention in Los Angeles County, it's crucial to have a competent attorney by your side.
+Their expertise can be invaluable in examining all the facts and circumstances of your case, guiding you to make informed decisions that safeguard your rights, freedom, and reputation.

-If there are any motions that can be filed in your case, your attorney will handle them with expertise and diligence.
+If any motions can be filed in your case, your attorney will handle them with expertise and diligence.
 They will do everything within their power to ensure the best possible outcome for your arrest or detention.

 What Rights Are Triggered When You're Put Under Arrest In Los Angeles County?

-Again, remember, people cannot just be arrested, stopped, or detained for any reason.
+Again, remember that people cannot be arrested, stopped, or detained for any reason.
 So, if you're arrested unlawfully, there is an argument that any evidence that's found against you – be it a gun, a knife, drugs, or any other evidence – that evidence can be suppressed.

 It cannot be used against you.
 If that's the only evidence that the police have in order to attempt to find you guilty of the subject charges, and that evidence is thrown out, then the police are going to have to dismiss the case, and you will be on your merry way.

-The most effective way to navigate this process is to enlist the services of the best criminal defense attorney available.
+The most effective way to navigate this process is to enlist the services of the best available criminal defense attorney.
 They will leave no stone unturned in asserting your rights, securing your release from custody, and preserving your clean record.
+A criminal defense attorney will not only provide legal advice and representation but also ensure that your rights are protected throughout the legal process.

 So, what I do is I have the client come in.
-We go over all the facts and circumstances related to the arrest or the detention.
-We find out what the reasonable suspicion was to stop you.
+We review all the facts and circumstances related to the arrest or detention.
+We determine what the reasonable suspicion was for stopping you.
+Reasonable suspicion is a legal standard that requires the police to have a justifiable reason to stop and detain you.
+It's important to understand this concept to know if your rights have been violated.

-It's my job to flush all this out and to get the case taken care of as quickly and smoothly as possible, and if you've been unlawfully arrested in Los Angeles County, to make sure that your case is dismissed.
+It's my job to investigate all aspects of the case thoroughly and to ensure that it's handled as quickly and smoothly as possible.
+If you've been unlawfully arrested in Los Angeles County, I will work to ensure that your case is dismissed.
 You're out of the criminal justice system as fast as possible.
+Remember, understanding your rights and having a competent attorney by your side is crucial in protecting yourself during an arrest or detention.